atdd-bdd/GherkinExecutorForJava/README.md

 ### Your Project

 You need to import your production classes  into the glue code and possibly the data code.
-You can alter the glue code or you can add the imports in Configuration with:
+You can alter the glue code, or you can add the imports in Configuration with:

 ```
 linesToAddForDataAndGlue.add("import production_package;");